 The children of Room 11 and Mrs Nelson are proud to welcome you to our amazing class page.
 We hope you enjoy seeing what we are learning about.

-Term 3 in PE will focus on developing the physical competencies of body movement, balance & control and flexibility.
-This will be taught through gymnastics whereby attention will be given to balance and direction.
-Please note for the safety of all pupils it is important that your child has secure fitting, non-slippery indoor shoes and removes all jewellery for these sessions.
+Term 4 in PE will be focussing on athletics and learning about the different athletic components and actions of timing, measuring and the element of competition.
+The children will be learning how to gain distance and optimal speed through activities such as long jump, discus and javelin.
+Please note for the safety of all pupils it is important that your child has secure fitting, non-slip indoor shoes and removes all jewellery for these sessions.
 Loose and/or long hair should also be tied back.

 Ideas to support Homework

 It would be helpful to encourage your them to work with their weekly diary and help with the specifics of tasks and due dates.
 This will prepare them for transition to high school.
 Work on times tables recall and the four basic processes is also a great way to support your child and using Easimaths at home gives a great structure for this.
 If there are any questions about homework please feel free to put a note in the diary or contact myself at the school, where I will hopefully be able to help.
 Below you will find websites that will help with revision and support: